Blog — Hirschen, fine hotel in the Bregenzerwald

 1601

 With the Hirschen, the church and 14 houses around the village square are also destroyed.
-Reconstruction in Alemannic peasant wooden architecture (also called peasant baroque).
+Reconstruction in Alemannic peasant wooden architecture (also called Bauernbarock).

-The view from the Hirschen of the village square, almost unchanged for 270 years.
+The view from the Hirschen onto the village square, almost unchanged for 270 years.
 View from the Risch-Lau collection, 1930

-Josef Anton Metzler originates from the Hirschen.
-He also trades in wood, cattle, wax, and cheese, and operates a grocery.
-In addition, Metzler runs a muslin factory in Vienna with 120 employees.
-His business relationships extend to Milan, Vienna, Bohemia, and Hungary.
-Josef Anton Metzler was, at that time, the wealthiest Bregenzerwald resident and also asset manager for the painter and co-founder of the Royal Gallery of Art in London, Angelika Kauffmann (1741-1806).
+Josef Anton Metzler is born in the Hirschen in 1753 but leases it, as he was elected Landammann at the age of 33.
+He also trades in wood, cattle, wax, and cheese and runs a grocery store.
+Additionally, Metzler operates a muslin factory in Vienna with 120 employees.
+His business connections extend to Milan, Vienna, Bohemia, and Hungary.
+At that time, Josef Anton Metzler is the wealthiest Bregenzerwälder and the largest taxpayer in the region.
+Even Angelika Kauffmann, the "most significant painter of her time," co-founder of the Royal Gallery of Art in London and rooted in Schwarzenberg, appreciates his talent for handling money.
+She makes him her estate manager and maintains a lively correspondence.

-The great-great-grandfather of Peter and Pia Fetz, Josef-Anton Fetz (1834-1875), also holds a license as a fur trader, in whose capacity he travels to the largest fur fair in the world in Nizhny Novgorod, 300 km east of Moscow.
-From there, he acquires the beaver furs for the traditional winter headgear of Bregenzerwald women's costume, the "Bräma-Kappe".
+The great-great-great-grandfather of Peter and Pia Fetz, Franz Xaver Fetz, is also a Landammann and builds the neighboring inn Lamm in 1812 and just two years later the house No. 18, now where the Käslädele Vögel is located.
+His son, Josef-Anton Fetz (1834-1875), also holds a concession as a fur trader, in which capacity he travels to the world's largest fur fair in Nizhny Novgorod, 300 km east of Moscow.
+From there, he sources beaver fur for the traditional winter hat of the Bregenzerwälder women's costume, the "Bräma-Kappe."
 Such a journey usually takes six months or more.

 Colored view from the collection of the Vorarlberg State Library, around 1910

-1856 - Kings & Poets as Guests at the Hirschen
+1856 - Kings & Poets as guests in the Hirschen

 Around 1856, King Max II of Bavaria visits the Hirschen in Schwarzenberg with his entourage.
-This journey is described in the book "A King's Journey to Lake Constance".
-A year later, Eduard Mörike also stays at the Hirschen and spends his delayed honeymoon here with his wife Margarethe Speth.
-Today, a hiking trail from Schwarzenberg to Hochälpele commemorates the high visit.
+This journey is described in the book "A King's Journey to Lake Constance."
+A year later, Eduard Mörike also stays at the Hirschen and spends his belated honeymoon here with his wife Margarethe Speth.
+Today, a hiking trail from Schwarzenberg to Hochälpele commemorates the distinguished visit.

-Another wedding takes place at the Hirschen at the end of the 19th century during the tenure of Josef Anton Fink 1848 – 1911 (great-grandfather of Peter and Pia Fetz).
-Under his leadership, the current Landammann Hall is constructed around 1882.
-At that time, the hotel also has a bathing facility, where steel baths are administered.
+Another wedding takes place at the Hirschen at the end of the 19th century during the tenure of Josef Anton Fink (1848 – 1911), the great-grandfather of Peter and Pia Fetz.
+Under his leadership, the current Landammannsaal is built around 1882.
+At that time, the hotel also has a bathing establishment where steel baths are administered.

 Arbor in the Hirschen garden (1914) postcard collection Vorarlberg State Library

-In the time between the wars, under the leadership of his daughter Anna Berlinger, the Hirschen inn becomes a popular destination for textile barons from the Rhine Valley, who spend almost every weekend with Mrs. Berlinger.
+In the interwar period, under the leadership of his daughter Anna Berlinger, the Hirschen inn becomes a popular destination for the textile barons from the Rhine Valley, who spend almost every weekend with Mrs. Berlinger.

-Family Fetz in front of the Hirschen - Gertraud and Albert with Peter and Franz
+The Fetz family in front of the Hirschen - Gertraud and Albert with Peter and Franz

-Born under the baroque ceiling painting of room No. 7, he was and is inseparably linked to the Hirschen.
-After completing his schooling and various internships abroad, including in Verbier (Switzerland) and Cannes (Southern France), Franz works from 1968 to 1969 in Bermuda as a head waiter.
+Born under the baroque ceiling painting of room No. 7, he was and remains inseparably linked to the Hirschen.
+After his schooling and various internships abroad, including in Verbier (Switzerland) and Cannes (Southern France), Franz worked as Chef de Rang in Bermuda in 1968 and 1969.

 Franz Fetz on the Empire State Building in New York 1969